dfinity/rosetta-node/rosetta-api/docs/staking-support.md

 ## Deriving neuron address

-Neuron account address must be computed to make staking is possible.
+Neuron account address must be computed to make staking possible.
-Call `/neuron/derive` endpoint with exactly the same arguments as `/construction/derive` to compute the ledger address corresponding to the neuron controlled by the public key.
+Call `/construction/derive` endpoint with metadata field `account_type` set to `"neuron"` to compute the ledger address corresponding to the neuron controlled by the public key.
-For now only a one key can only control a single neuron, but this restriction might be lifted in the future.
+For now one key can only control a single neuron, but this restriction might be lifted in the future.

 ### Request